 Regardless of the method used, it is 5.1’s BLE controller that then calculates the position of the device of interest—let’s use a Bluetooth beacon as an example here—with up to 3 times the accuracy of 5.1’s immediate predecessor.
 And the controller does not just figure out the beacon’s position in 2D, but in 3D space as well, as demonstrated in this video by Silicon Labs.

 The Bluetooth SIG achieved such a feat in light of the growing location services market, and it’s easy to see why such a field has taken off.
 After all, aside from the said wayfinding applications, consider the industrial potential alone: for instance, the future of inventory management has become all the brighter, thanks to 5.1's AoA and AoD granting warehouse operatives the potential to accurately track their target product's BLE beacon more than ever before—whether it's on the lowest or the highest depot shelf, or anywhere in-between.

-Of course, stock control is still just the beginning for 5.1’s position tracking potential: the SIG say their technology has further enabled other developers to enhance existing PT technology all the more: “Once the associated profiles have been released”, their 5.1 specification explains, look forward to further developments in “high-accuracy, interoperable systems, such as real-time locating systems”.
+Of course, stock control is still just the beginning for 5.1’s position tracking potential: the SIG says its technology has further enabled other developers to enhance existing PT technology all the more: “Once the associated profiles have been released”, SIG’s 5.1 specification explains, look forward to further developments in “high-accuracy, interoperable systems, such as real-time locating systems”.